Skip to main content

 County Funding Transfer Process

 The calculation of state aid shown on Line A-11 of the Principal Apportionment Summary can be found on the exhibits titled County Transfer of Funds for County Served District Funded ADA for COEs and School District Transfer of Funds for County Served District Funded ADA for school districts.
 This funding represents transfers that increase funding for the COE and decrease funding to the pupil’s school district of residence through the Principal Apportionment based on information reported by the COE and school district.
-Details of the requirements for the transfer can be found in the School District Transfer of Funds for County Served District Funded ADA and County Transfer of Funds for County Served District Funded ADA exhibit reference guides, as well as the Attendance District Funded County Programs and County Served District Funded ADA Transfer Selection sections of the Data Reporting Instruction Manual (DOC).
+Details of the requirements for the transfer can be found in the School District Transfer of Funds for County Served District Funded ADA and County Transfer of Funds for County Served District Funded ADA exhibit reference guides, as well as the Attendance District Funded County Programs and County Served District Funded ADA Transfer Selection sections of the Data Reporting Instruction Manual (This link is no longer available.
+Please use the following link: PADC Manual DOCX)

 To account for this transfer in the standardized account code structure (SACS), school districts will use Object Code 7142 (Other Tuition, Excess Costs, and/or Deficit Payments to County Offices) to record the payment to COEs.
 COEs will use Object Code 8710 (Tuition) to record the receipt from districts.
 All LEAs will use the unrestricted Resource Code 0000.